How Often Should I Redesign My Website?

 The concept of the redesign hasn’t been so widespread recently, there was an opinion that the once created website wouldn’t need any changes and updates.
 They were declined by the fear of losing recognition, and therefore the client.

 This risk has not disappeared today – for many companies a redesign is an objective necessity that includes the principle “do no harm” as the most important.
 However, any change is always associated with risk, and where the risk is there is fear.
 On the other hand, it shouldn’t be forgotten that there is no movement and development without a risk.

 So let’s make it clear what actually redesign is.
 As you have already guessed from the word itself, this is the improvement of the appearance (design) of the site.
-It implies not only a change in site design, there are also changes in the structure of the site (modernization) which will be most in demand by the target audience of the site and corresponds to the needs of the company.
+It implies not only a change in site design, but there are also changes in the structure of the site (modernization) which will be most in-demand by the target audience of the site and corresponds to the needs of the company.

 The modernization and redesign of the site include: